-Besides acquiring an overview of how the advertising, broadcasting and media-buying industries work in a synergic environment, students will learn to write and produce effective commercials for radio, TV, and the Internet, and understand the sales and marketing aspects of the broadcast advertising industry.
-Each student will simulate an advertising campaign which will include at least three commercials/PSAs.
+In addition to acquiring an overview of how the advertising, broadcasting and media-buying industries work in a synergic environment, students learn to write and produce effective commercials for radio, TV, and the Internet.
+They also explore sales and marketing aspects of the broadcast advertising industry.
+Each student simulates an advertising campaign which includes at least three commercials/PSAs.
 A lab is involved.
 Offered alternate years.
-Prerequisite: CO 343 or CO 347.
+Prerequisite: CO 346.